 There are three math functions available:

-These functions respectively add, subtract, and multiply their arguments and return a new text string that is the decimal representation of the result.
-There is no division operator at this time.
+The first three functions respectively add, subtract, and multiply their arguments and return a new text string that is the decimal representation of the result.
+The argument is interpreted as text.
+There is no division operator because decimal division often does not generate a finite decimal result.

 Use the decimal_cmp(A,B) to compare two decimal values.
 The result will be negative, zero, or positive if A is less than, equal to, or greater than B, respectively.